 Here’s the lingering question: When do you know the time is right to harvest?
 Share your thoughts and stories on Facebook @HopelesslyHopefulBooks. https://www.facebook.com/HopelesslyHopefulBooks

 One final tip–your personal core values can become a stabilizing factor when you are launching a new program.
-Join me for a a one-hour FREE webinar this Thursday on January 21 2021 at 5:30 pm PT to find your Core Values Re-Imagined.
-Learn more and register here.
+Watch this 20-minute FREE webinar to find your Core Values Re-Imagined.